harshjayprakash/algorithmic-art-playground/README.md

   * Error messages are not informative enough, making it difficult to debug any iddues that may arise during the execution of the program.
   * The program sometimes output an error painting the output when running the input.
+  * Some options presented within the menu bar may not be functional.

 ## References